copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Clumsily throwing a weapon not designed to be thrown abuses Wisdom.
 - Intelligent monsters will pick up keys and lock picks so that they can use them on doors.
+- The cursed potion of gain ability when quaffed will raise your lowest ability score by one point by stealing the point from your highest ability score, rather than doing nothing.

 ### Interface changes